Social Work - SOWO

 SOWO 2650 HISTORY OF SOCIAL WELFARE (3) LEC.
 3. Development of social welfare policies and programs in the United States, analysis of political, economic, and social factors involved.

 SOWO 3600 AGING ISSUES AND SERVICES (3) LEC.
 3. Pr.
-SOCY 1000 or SOCY 1007.
+SOCY 1000 or SOCY 1003 or SOCY 1007.
 Introduction to social services and social work with the elderly, considering socio-cultural issues and impact on the elderly.

 SOWO 3700 ADDICTIONS (3) LEC.
 3. Pr.
 PSYC 2010 or PSYC 2017 or PSYC 2013.
 Addictions, theories of causality, social impact, and treatment approaches in today's society.
 Experiential component included.

 SOWO 3800 HUMAN BEHAVIOR IN SOCIAL ENVIRONMENT I (3) LEC.
 3. Pr.
-SOWO 2000 and BIOL 1000.
-Lifespan approach to biopsychosocial examination of behavior and early development, emphasizing influences of racism, sexism, and ethnocentrism.
+SOWO 2000 or SOWO 2003.
+Lifespan developmental approach to biopsychosocial examination of human behavior and development, emphasizing the diversity of human experience related to gender, social class, race, ethnicity, sexual orientation, and disability.
+Experiential component included.

 SOWO 3850 HUMAN BEHAVIOR IN THE SOCIAL ENVIRONMENT II (3) LEC.
 3. Pr.
 SOWO 3800.
-Lifespan approach to biopsychosocial examination of behavior from adulthood through old age, emphasizing role of gender, sexism and sexual orientation.
+Social systems approach to examination of human behavior and development as influenced by groups, organizations, and communities, emphasizing the forms and mechanisms of oppression and discrimination as well as strategies to advance social and economic justice.
+Experiential component included.

 SOWO 3910 FIELD PRACTICUM SEMINAR (3) PRA.
-3. Pr.
-SOWO 2000.
+Pr.
+SOWO 2000 or SOWO 2003.
 Introduction to fields and settings of social work practice via placement in a selected social service agency.
 Includes a concurrent integrative seminar to analyze the experience.

-SOWO 4070 SOCIAL WORK METHODS II (3) LEC.
+SOWO 4070 SOCIAL WORK PRACTICE METHODS II (3) LEC.
 3. Pr.
 SOWO 4060.
 Practice skills and perspectives required for work with families and groups.
+Experiential component included.

-SOWO 4080 SOCIAL WORK METHODS III (3) LEC.
+SOWO 4080 SOCIAL WORK PRACTICE METHODS III (3) LEC.
 3. Pr.
 SOWO 4060.
 Generalist practice theory and skills as applied to communities, organizations, and oppressed populations, emphasizing issues of social justice and social action.
+Experiential component included.

 SOWO 4090 SOCIAL WELFARE POLICY (3) LEC.
 3. Pr.
-SOWO 2650.
+SOWO 2650 or SOWO 2653.
 Critical analysis of policy issues and proposals in selected social welfare programs and their impact upon current social problems and social work values and ethics.

 SOWO 4920 INTERNSHIP IN SOCIAL WORK (9) FLD.
 9. SU.
 Pr.
 SOWO 4080.
 480-hour field experience under joint supervision of agency and university.
 Application of generalist practice skills and research project required.